 Here are detailed directions on how to Thaw a Frozen Turkey

-You will NOT be able to fully defrost an 18 lb turkey in the refrigerator in 3 days, as the folk at Butterball suggest.
+You will NOT be able to fully defrost an 18 lb turkey in the refrigerator within 3 days, as the folk at Butterball suggest.
 Give it 5 days, on a tray, in the refrigerator.
 IF you don’t have room in the fridge or are limited for time to defrost it fully, you can choose from several options.
 Keep the turkey completely wrapped in its protective covering and:

 1. Place it in a sink filled with cold water.
 Take note: It will definitely be a challenge to work in a kitchen with the sink filled with a defrosting turkey. 😉